Rotator Cuff Tear Specialists

 Are you an athlete who participates in sports that involve throwing overhead?
 If so, you may be at risk of sustaining a rotator cuff tear.
 A rotator cuff tear is typically caused by a fall, sports injury or degeneration.
-The shoulder specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a rotator cuff injury.
+The rotator cuff tear specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a rotator cuff injury.
 Contact the Shoulder Clinic of Idaho team today!

 What is a rotator cuff injury?

 The shoulder joint offers more flexibility and motion than any other joint in the body.
 Inside the joint, a group of four muscles and tendons cover the top part of the humerus (arm bone) keeping the bone firmly in place within the socket of the shoulder.
 The rotator cuff is flexible and makes it possible to bend, stretch and rotate the arm.
 It also contributes to shoulder stability.
 Due to its flexibility and use, it is not uncommon for the rotator cuff to be injured or torn.
 A rotator cuff injury can occur in both younger and older patients and can become symptomatic when patients perform continual overhead arm movements.
 Rotator cuff tears and rotator cuff tendonitis can also occur in patients who are not involved with overhead or heavy physical labor, and can occur simply by the natural aging of the tendon.
 Sports injuries, falls, or accidents can also cause a rotator cuff injury.
 The shoulder specialists at The Shoulder Clinic of Idaho commonly diagnose and treat rotator cuff injuries for patients in Boise, Meridian, Nampa, and surrounding communities of the Treasure Valley, returning them to their active, pre-injury lifestyle.

 What is Shoulder Tendonitis?